-McDonald’s opened its first British outlet in the London suburb of Woolwich in November 1974.
-At this time the chain had found limited success in European markets.
-The homegrown Wimpy hamburger chain was already well-established in Britain, with 625 outlets.
-Beef prices that were 20 percent higher than in the United States, as well as an expensive property market meant that Britain was among the last of the major Western markets to get a McDonald’s outlet.
+McDonald’s had hitherto found limited success in European markets.
+Beef prices that were 20 percent higher than in the United States, as well as an expensive property market meant that Britain was among the last of the major Western markets to receive a McDonald’s outlet.
+To add to this challenge, the homegrown Wimpy hamburger chain was already well-established in Britain, with 625 outlets.

-McDonald’s had originally sought a West End of London site, which could target American tourists, but was initially unable to find one.
-Meanwhile the site in Woolwich, acquired from Burton, the menswear chain, was relatively cheap, and with its busy high street was considered to represent “average Britain”.
-If the Woolwich market could be cracked, it was reasoned, then the rest of the country could follow.
+McDonald’s had originally sought a West End of London location which could target American tourists, but was unable to obtain a suitable site.
+Meanwhile the property in Woolwich, acquired from Burton, the menswear chain, was relatively affordable, and with its busy high street was considered to represent “average Britain”.
+It was argued that if the Woolwich market could be cracked then the rest of the country could follow.

-Robert “Bob” Rhea (1932 – 2010), a successful former American franchisee, and the United States parent company, each held a 45 percent stake in the venture.
-Rhea was the managing director.
+Robert “Bob” Rhea (1932 – 2010), a successful former American franchisee, and the United States parent company each held a 45 percent stake in the venture.
+Rhea was appointed as managing director.
 Geoffrey Wade, who had managed the property operations of Burton, held a ten percent stake, and was assistant managing director.